blaineventurine/simple_inventory/README.md

 ## Configuration

-Add via Home Assistant UI: Configuration → Integrations → Add Integration → Simple Inventory
+Add via Home Assistant UI: Settings → Devices & Services → Add Integration → Simple Inventory

 The integration will create the inventory you specify as a device with two sensors: `sensor.whatever_inventory` and `sensor.whatever_items_expiring_soon`, along with a second device with a single `sensor.all_items_expiring_soon`.
 Each additional inventory you create will be added as a device with a sensor for the items, and a sensor for the items expiring soon.